dominiccooney/CloveTree/README.md

 $ sudo hciconfig hci0 up
 ```

-Copy the Bluetooth MAC address and edit the MY_ADDRESS binding in
+Run `hciconfig` and copy the the Bluetooth MAC address and edit the
-`btkeyboard/server/btk_server.py`.
+MY_ADDRESS binding in `btkeyboard/server/btk_server.py`.

+TODO: Pull the address from the interface itself.

 Pairing: